-Full High Definition, or Full HD or FHD for short, is a display resolution of 1920 x 1080 pixels.
-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
-FHD displays are also referred to as 1080p.
+1080p, also known as Full HD or FHD (full high definition), is a very common display resolution of 1920 x 1080 pixels.
+Resolution explains how many pixels a display has in width x height format, and the more pixels, the sharper the image looks.

-Don't be fooled when you hear the term "high definition" or HD without the word "Full" in front of it.
+Don't be fooled when you hear the term "high definition" or HD without "F" or the word "Full" in front of it.
 Plain old HD resolution is lower (and, therefore, less sharp) at 1280 x 720 pixels or, in the case of most PCs, 1366 x 768.
-Neither FHD nor HD is particularly sharp by today's standards with 1440p and 4K getting increasingly popular, but they're considered high definition because they are better than old-fashioned Standard Definition (SD), which is typically 640 x 480.
+Neither FHD nor HD is particularly sharp by today's standards with 1440p and 4K getting increasingly popular, but they're considered high definition because they're better than old-fashioned Standard Definition (SD), which is typically 640 x 480.

 Common Monitor Resolutions